 You can learn from potential customers in chat rooms and solve their problems live.
 There are many different types of platforms people use for webinars: Google Hangouts, Zoom, GoToWebinar, Facebook Live, Instagram Live, etc.

 There are two different types of webinars: evergreen or live.
-Depending on what your marketing goals are, either type work great.
+Depending on what your marketing goals are, either type works great.
 Here are some tips on creating evergreen webinars that people will love.

 Evergreen webinars are ones you create and have on a website or email automation sequence.
 The evergreen webinar information is not time-sensitive and has value to customers for years to come.
 Live webinars are an incredible way to connect with audience members as it gives a personal connection.